Akuli/python-tutorial/basics/modules.md

 so we can use its randint variable with `random.randint` after importing it.

+You're probably wondering how a computer can generate random numbers.
+The random module does different things on different operating systems, but on most systems it reads random noise that several programs on the computer produce and creates random numbers based on that.

 ## Where do modules come from?

 Create a `random.py` file with the following content: